MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/implement-saml-based-authentication-in-sharepoint-server.md

 1. Type a **Title**, **Url**, and select the template **Team Site**.

-1. In the **Primary Site Collection Administrator** section, click on the book icon to open the people picker dialog.
+1. In the **Primary Site Collection Administrator** section, click the book icon to open the people picker dialog.

 1. In the people picker dialog, type the Windows administrator account, for example `yvand`.

-1. On the left, filter the list by clicking on **Organizations**.
+1. On the left, filter the list by clicking **Organizations**.
 You should see an output like this:

     :::image type="content" source="../media/SharePointTrustedAuthN_ppicker_winadmin.png" alt-text="People picker Windows administrator" lightbox="../media/SharePointTrustedAuthN_ppicker_winadmin.png":::